urol-e5/deep-dive-expression/D-Apul/code/08-Apul-WGBS.md

   > "${sample}"_sorted.cov
 done

-# Create bedgraph files
-# Bedgraphs for 5X coverage
+# Create bedgraphs for 5X coverage

-cd output_WGBS/dedup_V3

 for file in *_sorted.cov
 do
   sample=$(basename "${file}" _sorted.cov)